Hinge: Case hinge

+Concealed hinge

-Used for furniture doors (with or without a self-closing features and/or damping systems), they consist of two parts: (1.) the cup and arm, and (2.) the mounting plate.
+Used for furniture doors (with or without a self-closing features and/or damping systems), concealed hinges consist of two parts: (1.) the cup and arm, and (2.) the mounting plate.
 They are also called "cup hinges", or "Euro hinges", as they were developed in Europe and use metric installation standards.
 Most concealed hinges offer the advantage of full in situ adjustability for standoff distance from the cabinet face, as well as pitch and roll by means of two screws on each hinge.

-- Continuous / Piano hinge
+Continuous / Piano hinge

-This variety of barrel hinge runs the entire length of a door, panel, box, etc. They are manufactured with or without holes.
+Continuous or piano hinges are a variety of barrel hinge that run the entire length of a door, panel, box, etc. They are manufactured with or without holes.